-The clearances shown in this section have been determined by tests according to procedures set out in safety standards ULC S627 (Canada) and UL 1482 (U.S.A.).
+The clearances shown in this section have been determined by tests according to procedures set out in safety standards ULC S627 (Canada), UL 1482 (U.S.A.) and UL 737 (U.S.A.).
 When the stove is installed so that its surfaces are at or beyond the minimum clearances specified, combustible surfaces will not overheat under normal and even abnormal operating conditions.

-No part of the stove or flue pipe may be located closer to combustibles than the minimum clearance figures given.
+No part of the stove or flue pipe may be located closer to the combustible than the minimum clearance figures given.